Brain Aneurysm

 2. Surgical Interventions

-3. Emergency Treatment (for Ruptured Aneurysms)
+3. Emergency Treatment (Ruptured Aneurysms)

 • Emergency Surgery: If an aneurysm ruptures, emergency surgery may be required to stop the bleeding and repair the blood vessel.
 This may involve surgical clipping or endovascular coiling, depending on the location and condition of the aneurysm.